jastakhova/consensual/README.md

 ## TODO
 - Make Sign in pretty: to right-upper corner with a matching the overall theme CSS (Day)
-- Edit proposal (Yulia)
-- introduce activity
-- agree or disagree + state change to In doubt
+- agree or disagree + state change to In doubt (Yulia)
 - Comments on proposal page
 - Days of week
 - Profile page